Web novels in South Korea: KakaoPage

-KakaoPage first started its service on April 9, 2013, but it did not mainly serve web novels and webtoons from the beginning.
-At first, it was designed as an open market where developers of various contents can freely upload mobile content.
-However, it was not widely used due to lack of publicity for its users.
+KakaoPage is a digital content platform operated by Kakao, launched on April 9, 2013.
+Initially, the service did not focus primarily on web novels or webtoons.
+Instead, it was designed as an open marketplace where developers could freely upload and distribute various types of mobile content.
+However, the platform struggled to gain widespread adoption in its early stages, largely due to limited user awareness.

-From April 21, 2014, the webtoon and web novel service began free of charge.
-Based on popular works such as Legendary Moonlight Sculptor (2007), the company has secured a large number of users through active marketing to potential users such as providing items to Kakao Talk users, and is currently one of the pillars of the web publishing market.
+Beginning on April 21, 2014, KakaoPage introduced free access to its webtoon and web novel services.
+Building on the popularity of works such as Legendary Moonlight Sculptor (2007), the platform attracted a large user base through active marketing strategies, including promotional campaigns offering in-app items to Kakao Talk users.
+It has since become one of the major platforms in the South Korean digital publishing market.

-KakaoPage's webtoons and web novels include serial novels managed by the headquarters and "Waiting for free" and books provided by various publishers.
-"Waiting for free" is a service model that allows users to watch the next episode for free after a certain period of time from the moment they watch the first episode.
-They are not allowed to post content by individual writers, such as Naver N Store (It's now merged with SERIES.), and they can only upload content through partner companies.
+KakaoPage’s webtoon and web novel offerings include serialized works managed by the platform, as well as titles provided by various publishers.
+Its services include the “Waiting for Free” model, which allows users to access the next episode without charge after a certain period has passed since viewing the previous episode.
+Unlike platforms that allow individual creators to upload content directly, such as Naver N Store (now integrated into Naver SERIES), KakaoPage does not accept uploads from independent writers and only distributes content through partner companies.

 Ridi

-Since 2017, Ridi Corporation has been expanding its content spectrum, serving web novels in different products.
+Since 2017, Ridi Corporation has expanded its content offerings by providing web novels across its various products.

 Genres

-The genres of web novels are complex and fast, but the representative genres can be divided into romance, fantasy, martial arts, and modernity.
-In web novels, romance genres are produced and consumed the most.
-In the case of Naver, a total of 25,542 web novels were posted on the N store as of August 2015, of which romance topped the list with 13,164 (64.08 percent).
-SF and Fantasy came in second with 3,540 pieces (17.23%), martial arts ranked third with 2,420 pieces (11.78%), mystery fifth with 865 pieces (4.36%), and Light Novel (ライトノベル) with 238 pieces (1.16%).
-Recently, Romance Fantasy has been in the spotlight.
-Romance Fantasy is a new genre novel that has been available on Naver since April 2017, meaning romance-based fantasy.
-While fantasy mainly uses hero adventure stories as its main story line, Romance Fantasy mainly uses romance as its main story line.
-Game web novels are also gaining popularity.
-Game web novels typically use game elements such as quests, items, and NPCs as narrative materials.
-Game web novels are intermingling with fantasy novels, expanding their reach with young readers who are familiar with the game.
+The genres of web novels are diverse and rapidly evolving, but they can generally be categorized into romance, fantasy, martial arts, and modern genres.
+Among these, romance is the most widely produced and consumed genre.

+In the case of Naver, a total of 25,542 web novels were available on N Store as of August 2015.
+Of these, romance accounted for the largest share with 13,164 works (64.08%).
+Science fiction and fantasy ranked second with 3,540 works (17.23%), followed by martial arts with 2,420 works (11.78%), mystery with 865 works (4.36%), and light novels with 238 works (1.16%).

+More recently, romance fantasy has gained prominence.
+Introduced on Naver in April 2017, romance fantasy refers to a genre that combines elements of romance and fantasy.
+While traditional fantasy often centers on heroic adventure narratives, romance fantasy places greater emphasis on romantic storylines.

+Game web novels have also been increasing in popularity.
+These works typically incorporate game elements such as quests, items, and non-player characters (NPCs) into their narratives.
+Game web novels often overlap with fantasy and have expanded their readership, particularly among younger audiences familiar with the game.